-A study published in 2016 says you only ever need to work out your muscles at least two times a week to maximize muscle growth, and most bodybuilders agree.
+A study published in 2016 recommends training your muscles at least two times a week to maximize muscle growth, and most bodybuilders agree.
 Two times a week, non-consecutively at 30-ish minutes a day, and you’re golden.

 Want to spread it over three times a week?
-That’s fine so long as you don’t strain yourself, but any more than that and you run the risk of bicep tendonitis.
+That’s fine so long as you don’t strain yourself, but any more than that and you run the risk of bicep tendonitis or other overtraining injuries.

 Step 5: Train Just Short of Failure

-I know, I know, I just said you should take a break and now I’m telling you to train to almost fail?
+I know, I know, I just said you should take a break and now I’m telling you to train to almost failure?
 Why would I do that?